gaehlerm/SoftwareEngineering/README.md

 Static methods are another thing that I discourage using.
 It’s not super bad, yet it’s another of these misguided object-oriented things.
 Isn’t it strange: you write a class with all kind of member variables, then there is one static method that doesn’t need any of these variables but it is still within the class?
 Didn’t we say, we wanted to keep classes small?
 It should have high cohesion?
 A static method has about as little cohesion as the variable in a data class.
 Zero.

-I fully understand that there are programming languages where functions have to remain within a class and static functions are the only way to write “free” functions.
+I fully understand that there are programming languages where functions have to remain within a class and static functions are the only way to write “free" functions.
 But in all other languages I recommend not to use static methods as it doesn’t add any additional functionality nor does it improve the code.
 In C++ you can mimic a static function using a namespace.
 The resulting function call will be indistinguishable.
 At the same time you can split up a namespace over many files, as done for the `std::` namespace.

 As we are talking about static, we can also discuss static variables as used for instance in C++.
 Static variables are similar to singletons and you’ll have a hard time testing classes containing static variables.
 Do not use singletons and do not use static variables.
 As soon as you start writing unit tests for static variables you'll see why I discourage using static variables.